vacu9708/Machine-learning/Foundations of machine learning/Linear regression/readme.md

 - H is the predicted output for the i-th input
 #### Differentiation
 - x and y are constant values
-- differentiated with respect to H(w and b)
+- Partial differentiation with respect to H(w and b respectively)

 ## Learning methods
 ### 1. Numerical gradient(partial differentiation with respect to w and b respectively)